-§0.1.
+0.1.
 Un Fil d'Ariane.

-By combining a relative anabelian result (a relative version of the Grothendieck Conjecture over sub-p-adic fields (Theorem B.1)) and the "hidden endomorphism" diagram (EllCusp) (resp. the "hidden endomorphism" diagram (BelyiCusp)), one obtains a(n) (absolute) mono-anabelian result, i.e., the elliptic cuspidalisation (Theorem 3.7) (resp. the Belyi cuspidalisation (Theorem 3.8)).
-Then, by applying Belyi cuspidalisations, one obtains a mono-anabelian reconstruction algorithm for the NF-portion of the base field and function field of a hyperbolic curve of strictly Belyi type over a sub-p-adic field (Theorem 3.17), as well as a mono-anabelian reconstruction algorithm for the base field of a hyperbolic curve of strictly Belyi type over a mixed characteristic local field (Corollary 3.19).
-This motivates the philosophy of mono-analyticity and arithmetic holomorphicity (Section 3.5), as well as the theory of Kummer isomorphisms from Frobenius-like objects to étale-like objects (cf. Remark 9.6.1).
+By combining a relative anabelian result (relative Grothendieck Conjecture over sub-p-adic fields (Theorem B.1)) and "hidden endomorphism" diagram (EllCusp) (resp. "hidden endomorphism" diagram (BelyiCusp)), we show absolute anabelian results: the elliptic cuspidalisation (Theorem 3.7) (resp.
+Belyi cuspidalisation (Theorem 3.8)).
+By using Belyi cuspidalisations, we obtain an absolute mono-anabelian reconstruction of the NF-portion of the base field and the function field (resp. the base field) of hyperbolic curves of strictly Belyi type over sub-p-adic fields (Theorem 3.17) (resp. over mixed characteristic local fields (Corollary 3.19)).
+This gives us the philosophy of arithmetical holomorphicity and mono-analyticity (Section 3.5), and the theory of Kummer isomorphism from Frobenius-like objects to étale-like objects (cf. Remark 3.19.2).

-The theory of Aut-holomorphic (orbi)spaces and related reconstruction algorithms (Section 4) is an Archimedean analogue of the mono-anabelian reconstruction algorithms discussed above and yields another application of the technique of elliptic cuspidalisation.
-On the other hand, the Archimedean theory does not play a very central role in inter-universal Teichmüller theory.
+The theory of Aut-holomorphic (orbi)spaces and reconstruction algorithms (Section 4) are Archimedean analogue of the above absolute mono-anabelian reconstruction (Here, technique of elliptic cusupidalisation is used again), however, the Archimedean theory is not so important.

-The theory of the étale theta function centers around the establishment of various rigidity properties of mono-theta environments.
-One applies the technique of elliptic cuspidalisation to show the constant multiple rigidity of a mono-theta environment (Theorem 7.23 (3)).
-The cyclotomic rigidity of a mono-theta environment is obtained as a consequence of the ("precisely") quadratic structure of a Heisenberg group (Theorem 7.23 (1)).
-Finally, by applying the "at most" quadratic structure of a Heisenberg group (and excluding the algebraic section in the definition of a mono-theta environment), one shows the discrete rigidity of a mono-theta environment (Theorem 7.23 (2)).
+In the theory of étale theta functions, by using elliptic cuspidalisation, we show the constant multiple rigidity of mono-theta environment (Theorem 7.23 (3)).
+By using the quadratic structure of Heisenberg group, we show the cyclotomic rigidity of mono-theta environment (Theorem 7.23 (1)).
+By using the "less-than-or-equal-to-quadratic" structure of Heisenberg group, (and by excluding the algebraic sections in the definition of mono-theta environments unlike bi-theta environments), we show the discrete rigidity of mono-theta environment (Theorem 7.23 (2)).

-The notions of étale-like and Frobenius-like objects play a very important role in inter-universal Teichmüller theory (cf. Section 4.3).
-The significance of Frobenius-like objects (cf. the theory of Frobenioids, as discussed in Section 8) lies in the fact they allow one to construct links, or "walls", such as the $\Theta$ -link and $\log$ -link (cf. Definition 10.8; Corollary 11.24 (3); Definition 13.9 (2); Definition 12.1 (1), (2); and Definition 12.3).
-(The main theorems of the theory of Frobenioids concern category-theoretic reconstruction algorithms; however, these algorithms do not play a very central role in inter-universal Teichmüller theory (cf. [IUTchI, Remark 3.2.1 (ii)]).)
-By contrast, the significance of étale-like objects lies in the fact that they allow one to penetrate these walls (cf. Remark 9.6.1).
+By the theory of Frobenioids (Section 8), we can construct Θ -links and log-links (Definition 10.8, Corollary 11.24 (3), Definition 13.9 (2), Definition 12.1 (1), (2), and Definition 12.3).
+(The main theorems of the theory of Frobenioids are category theoretic reconstructions, however, these are not so important (cf. [IUTchI, Remark 3.2.1 (ii)]).)